isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-bearded-dragons-eat/index.md

 ####  **b.
 Sweet potatoes**

 Normally, bearded dragons dont eat raw sweet potatoes.
 They may feed on peels, but occasionally.
 Actually, raw sweet potatoes are great challenge to chewing as most beardies swallow food as a whole.
 However, these lizards will eat mashed or cooked sweet potatoes.
 You can also supplement your beardies main meal with sweet potatoes vines, which should be chopped well.
-But [bearded dragons can also eat carrots](https://pestpolicy.com/can
+But [bearded dragons can also eat carrots](https://pestpolicy.com/can-bearded-dragons-eat-carrots/).
-- bearded
-- dragons
-- eat
-- carrots/).

 The relative level of calcium to phosphorous ratio (1: 1.
 56) make it inappropriate to use sweet potatoes as daily meal.
 Sweet potatoes vines have rich fiber networks that help in preventing constipation.

 ####  **c.
 Green beans and peas**

-Green beans and peas are ideal meal for your beardies as they contain high
-- energy content (131 kJ), vitamins A, C&K as well as calcium, magnesium and iron minerals.
+Green beans and peas are ideal meal for your beardies as they contain high-energy content (131 kJ), vitamins A, C&K as well as calcium, magnesium and iron minerals.
 You can either feed your beardies with green pods or vines, which need to be chopped into small sizes first.
 The relative calcium to phosphorous ratio of these greens means that they can only be used occasionally (once or twice per week. ).

 Beans or peas pods and vines have rich fiber content, which will help prevent your bearded dragon from indigestion problems.
 You need to clean green peas and beans before feeding your pet bearded dragon so as to remove any toxic chemical or poisonous insects (fireflies).